ergo-services/ergo/docs/advanced/distributed-tracing.md

 Response has no Processed because the response delivery completes the Call.
 There's no separate handler on the caller side.
 Spawn has no Delivered because it's not a mailbox delivery.
 Terminate has only Processed because it's an internal lifecycle event, not a message between two processes.

+These are the observations the framework records on its own.
+On top of them you can record your own business operations as spans inside a handler, covered in [Tracing Business Logic](#tracing-business-logic).

 ### What Doesn't Get Traced

 Exit signals (`SendExit`) do not carry trace context.
 These are control-plane operations outside of message chains.